Best Russian Movies to Learn Russian

 3. Hipsters (Стиляги) — 2008

-Regarded as one of the best Russian High-School Musical films, Hipsters delivers catchy songs with snappy dialogue.
+Regarded as one of the best Russian high school Musical films, Hipsters delivers catchy songs with snappy dialogue.

 It tells the story of a group of individuals who loved the American culture in the 1950s during the Soviet era.